 Our story begins the summer of 1998.
 Our family bought Elk River Floats, at the time the business only had Wayside Campground and Elk River Campground (Trestle Park).
-After 12 years of persistent inquiry our family finally had the opportunity to take on our dream project, Ginger Blue Resort, the crown jewel and original Resort of the Elk River.
-By 2017 after being reimagined, redesigned, and rebuilt, on the Resort’s 102nd birthday, the Ginger Blue Cabins were once again open for the summer.
+After 12 years of persistent inquiry our family finally had the opportunity to take on our dream project, Ginger Blue, the crown jewel and original resort of the Elk River.
+By 2017 after being reimagined, redesigned, and rebuilt, on Ginger Blue’s 102nd birthday, the Cabins were once again open for the summer.
 We plan to reopen the lodge as soon as we can, with the well, water treatment facility, and foundation all ready for the new beginning of the Ginger Blue Lodge.
 The following yeas we have added Kozy Kamp, Eagles Nest, Off The Deep End, and Elk River Cabins to Elk River Floats & Resort of the Ozarks.
 Our family owned floating operation now spans over 38 miles of floatable streams, 2.5 miles of river footage, four campgrounds, 25 cabins & vacation rentals, and 860 acres of the Elk River Watershed.

-Not only are we dedicated to our areas rich history, we are dedicated to the preservation of our forest and watershed.
-Since 2017 we have planted over 1,850 trees native to the Elk River Hills ecoregion of the Ozarks.
+Above all, we are dedicated to the preservation of our forest and watershed.
+Since 2017 we have planted over 2,000 trees native to the Elk River Hills ecoregion of the Ozarks.
 Of those trees, 1,250 were planted as part of a river bank stabilization project our staff had the opportunity to work on with the Nature Conservancy, Natural State Streams, DNR and the statewide Soil and Water Conservation Program.
 We dedicate a portion of our revenue, time, and effort to Clean Air, Clean Water, and Healthy Forest every year.
 Who knew partying on the Elk River could have a helpful impact on nature?

 Copyright © 2023 Resort Of The Ozarks - All Rights Reserved.

 Elk River Floats & Resort of the Ozarks